In a previous post, “Generate VHDL Doxygen documentation in Sigasi”, I wrote about how you can use Doxygen in Sigasi to document your VHDL designs.

 The new Sigasi Studio documentation generator has following advantages:

-- No special coding requirements: the plain comments in your code are extracted for the documentation, no need for special annotations.
+- No special coding requirements: the plain comments in your code are extracted for the documentation.
+No need for special annotations.
 Sigasi Studio uses the same code/comment association as the hover provider (See “Comment Association”).
 So to document a

-, you put the comment just on top of the architecture. - All included.
+port, you append a comment to a port declaration.
+To document anarchitecture, you put the comment just on top of the architecture. - All included.
 All documentation processing is done in Sigasi Studio/Eclipse.
 So you do not need to install extra tools.

 - Fully hyperlinked.
 If you export the documentation, you get a fully hyperlinked HTML document.